High-Rate-SHM-Working-Group/Dataset-9-repeated-impact-testing-of-rectangular-electronic-assembly/README.md

 # Dataset 9 Repeated Impact Testing of Rectangular Electronic Assembly
-Dataset 9 repeated impact testing of rectangular electronic assembly
+Dataset 9 repeated impact testing of rectangular electronic assembly with the intention of controlled and monitored failure of an electronic component

+L5B03 is a 5 inch board configured in a fixed-fixed supported test structure